Company Logo - Home Link

 Tipping for large groups

-Many restaurants include the tip for parties of 6 or more, so check your bill.
+Many restaurants include the tip for parties of 6 or more, so check your bill before tipping so you don't tip twice.

 Avoid double tipping

-Be sure to read your bill at restaurants before you leave gratuities, especially if you are in a tourist district.
+Be sure to read your bill at restaurants before leaving gratuities, especially in a tourist district.

 Look for the words "Service Included" for example.